-Each test goes through a number of cycles before a positive result is detectable.
+The Cycle threshold (Ct) value is the number of cycles that each polymerase chain reaction (PCR) test goes through before a positive result is detectable.
 If there is a high quantity of the virus present, a positive result will be identified after a low number of cycles.
 However, if there is only a small amount of the virus present, then it will take more cycles to detect it.

-The number of cycles is measured as a "cycle threshold", known as a Ct value.
 These values are used as a proxy for the quantity of the virus, also known as the viral load.
 The higher the viral load, the lower the Ct value.
 These values are helpful for monitoring the strength of the virus and for identifying patterns that could suggest changes in the way the virus is transmitting.
-The Ct values of COVID-19 positive tests are provided in the technical dataset that accompanies this bulletin.
+The Ct values of COVID-19 positive tests are provided in the Coronavirus (COVID-19) Infection Survey: technical dataset that accompanies this bulletin.